JJAWESOM234/Team13-Academic-Assessment-Assistant/jsonforms-react-seed-master/README.md

 # JSON Forms React seed App

-This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with React in order to render a simple form for displaying a task entity.
+This seed demonstrates how to use JSON Forms (https://jsonforms.io) with React in order to render a simple form for displaying the Academic Assessment Assistant.

 It is based on `create-react-app` and only contains minor modifications.